Lexxn0x3/ModbusTcpToInfluxDB/README.md

 # ModbusTcpToInfluxDB 🔄

-Welcome to `ModbusTcpToInfluxDB`, the seamless bridge between Modbus TCP devices and InfluxDB database! 🌉 With this tool, you can capture data from any Modbus TCP device and store it in an InfluxDB database for monitoring, analysis, or any other purpose you might imagine. 📊✨
+Welcome to `ModbusTcpToInfluxDB`, the seamless bridge between Modbus TCP devices and InfluxDB database! 🌉 With this tool, you can capture data from any Modbus TCP device and store it in an InfluxDB database for monitoring, analysis, or any other purpose you might imagine.
+Works perfectly with Grafana.📊✨

 ## Configuration 🛠️